awsdocs/amazon-sagemaker-developer-guide/doc_source/clarify-detect-post-training-bias.md

 Amazon SageMaker Clarify tries to ensure a consistent use of terminology\.
 For a list of terms and their definitions, see [Amazon SageMaker Clarify Terms for Bias and Fairness](clarify-detect-data-bias.md#clarify-bias-and-fairness-terms)\.

-For additional information about posttraining bias metrics, see [Fairness Measures for Machine Leaning in Finance](https://pages.awscloud.com/rs/112-TZM-766/images/Fairness.Measures.for.Machine.Learning.in.Finance.pdf)\.
+For additional information about posttraining bias metrics, see [Fairness Measures for Machine Learning in Finance](https://pages.awscloud.com/rs/112-TZM-766/images/Fairness.Measures.for.Machine.Learning.in.Finance.pdf)\.

 ## Sample Notebooks<a name="clarify-post-training-bias-sample-notebooks"></a>